lwjglgamedev/lwjglbook-bookcontents-leg/appendixa/appendixa.md

 Debugging an OpenGL program can be a daunting task.
 Most of the times you end up with a black screen and you have no means of knowing what’s going on.
 In order to alleviate this problem we can use some existing tools that will provide more information about the rendering process.

-In this annex we will describe how to use the [RenderDoc](https://renderdoc.org/ "RenderDoc") tool to debug our LWJLG programs.
-RenderDoc is a graphics debugging tool that can be used with DIrect3D, Vulkan an OpenGL.
+In this annex we will describe how to use the [RenderDoc](https://renderdoc.org/ "RenderDoc") tool to debug our LWJGL programs.
+RenderDoc is a graphics debugging tool that can be used with Direct3D, Vulkan and OpenGL.
 In the case of OpenGL it only supports the core profile from 3.2 up to 4.5.

 So let’s get started.
-You need to downlaod and install the RenderDoc version for your OS.
+You need to download and install the RenderDoc version for your OS.
 Once installed, when you launch it you will see something similar to this.

 ![](/appendixa/renderdoc.png)